davidedema/ur5_pick_and_place/README.md

   - `dataset` -> contains the dataset
   - `scripts` -> contains the scripts for the vision
   - `weights` -> contains the weights
+- `models` -> contains the lego models
+- lego.world -> the .world template

 ## Installation
 The project has been developed and tested on Ubuntu 20.04 with ROS Noetic, also we used the [locosim](https://github.com/mfocchi/locosim) repository for the ur5 simulation.
 The installation of the project is the following: